 The coastlines in Key West are not sandy beaches like you might picture.
 Because of where Key West sits in the Gulf of Mexico, it doesn’t really get large waves to create sandy beaches.
 Most of the beaches on the island of Key West are rocky and have a TON of seaweed (sargassum).
 If you want to get to the “pristine waters” you will need to go on a boat tour away from the island out to where there are smaller islands and reefs.
 Plan on hopping on snorkeling or eco-tour.

 We took two different trips with Fury Water Adventures.
-Our first trip was a combo snorkel, kayak, paddle-board trip, and our second trip was a snorkel trip to a reef.
-We enjoyed both trips but the snorkel only (reef) trip was a much better place for snorkeling than our first trip.
+Our first trip was a combo snorkel, kayak, and paddle-board trip, and our second trip was a snorkel trip to a reef.
+We enjoyed both trips but the snorkel-only (reef) trip was a much better place for snorkeling than our first trip.